TitanComputer/Batch-Folder-Renamer/README.md

      - Replace dots (`.`), underscores (`_`), or dashes (`-`) with spaces.
      - Capitalize each word (Title Case).
      - Replace spaces with dashes (`-`).

+4. **Save Changes**
+   - The program will automatically save your settings to a config file for future use and load them on startup.

 ---